-The following table summarizes potash reserves at the Esterhazy Mine as of December 31, 2022, as reported in Mosaic's 10-K and based on a LOM Plan KCl Price of \$103.4 per tonne (a)(b)(d)(e)
+The following table summarizes potash reserves at the Esterhazy Mine as of December 31, 2023, as reported in Mosaic's 10-K and based on a LOM Plan KCl Price of \$320 per tonne (a)(b)(d)(e)(f)(g)(h)

+Catanami Tannas (m:11:ams) Metallurgical Recovery %

-Category Tonnes (millions) $Grade(\%K_2O)$ Metallurgical Recovery %
+Category Tonnes (millions) Grade (%K 2 O)

-Proven 110.0 23.9 86.1

-Probable 433.0 20.9 86.1
+Proven 113.0 23.0 85.3

+Probable 402.0 20.74 85.3

-Proven + Probable 543.0 21.3 86.1
+Proven + Probable 515.0 21.24 85.3

-- (a) The mineral reserves are based on measured and indicated resources only and are reported as in-situ mineralization. - (b) Mosaic used underground mining standards and design criteria to constrain measured and indicated mineral resources within mineable shapes.
-Only after a positive economic test and inclusion in the LOM plan is the mineral reserve estimate included as mineral reserves. - (c) $%K_2O$ refers to the total $%K_2O$ of the samples. - (d) Mosaic used the following KCl commodity prices to assess economic viability for the mineral reserves, but were not used for cut-off purposes: 2022-\$103/tonne, 2023-\$616/tonne, 2024-\$472/tonne, 2025-\$253/tonne, 2026-\$214/tonne, 2027-\$301/tonne and for the LOM plan \$417/tonne. (e) Mosaic used a US\$/CAD\$ exchange rate of 1.30 to assess economic viability for the mineral reserves but was not used for cut-off purposes.
+- (a) Mineral reserves have an effective date of December 31, 2023. - (b) Underground mining standards and design criteria are used to constrain measured and indicated mineral resources within mineable shapes.
+Only after a positive economic test and inclusion in the LOM plan is the mineral reserve estimate included as mineral reserves. - (c) Tonnages are in US Customary and metric units and are rounded to the nearest million tonnes.

+- (d) Rounding as required by reporting guidelines may result in apparent summation differences. - (e) %K2O refers to the total %K2O of the samples. - (f) The percent carnallite refers to the mineral associated with potash ore at Esterhazy (KCl.MgCl3.6H2O).
+It is considered an impurity. - (g) A KCI commodity price of \$320 was used to assess economic viability for the mineral reserve for the 2023 LOM plan. - (h) We used a US\$/CAD\$ exchange rate of 1.32 to assess economic viability for the mineral reserves but was not used for cut-off purposes.

-Mosaic's mineral reserves decreased by 3% to 543 million tonnes at December 31, 2022 compared to 557 million tonnes at December 31, 2021.
-Year over-year changes are due to mining depletion.
+Mosaic's mineral reserves decreased overall by 5.2% to 515 million tonnes at December 31, 2023 compared to 543 million tonnes at December 31, 2022.
+Proven reserves increased by 3% while probable reserves decreased 7%.
+Year over-year changes are due to mining depletion, changes in mineral reserve category and increased sterilization of reserves due to unmineable buffer areas.